microsoftgraph/msgraph-sdk-powershell/src/Security/beta/examples/Get-MgBetaSecurityCaseEdiscoveryCaseReviewSet.md

 Get-MgBetaSecurityCaseEdiscoveryCaseReviewSet -EdiscoveryCaseId $ediscoveryCaseId -EdiscoveryReviewSetId $ediscoveryReviewSetId
 ```
-This example shows how to use the Get-MgBetaBetaSecurityCaseEdiscoveryCaseReviewSet Cmdlet.
+This example shows how to use the Get-MgBetaSecurityCaseEdiscoveryCaseReviewSet Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).